Master of Education in Administration

 Applicants seeking admission to the M.Ed. in Administration must submit the following directly to the Office of Graduate Admissions:

 - Application fee

-- Copy of Teacher Service Record from your school district's Human Resource Department with 2 years of certified teaching experience preferred; however, we will consider applicants with 1 year of certified teaching experience (Applicant must be working at a Texas Education Agency accredited school.)
+- Copy of Teacher Service Record from your school district's Human Resource Department with 2 years of creditable teaching experience preferred; however, we will consider applicants with 1 year of creditable teaching experience.
+Applicant must be working at a Texas Education Agency accredited school.

 - Copy of valid Teacher Certificate

-- Two Reference Forms, one from your school principal and one from an assistant principal
+- Two recommendations, one from the school principal and one from an assistant principal

 - Current Resume